Xi Jinping's cult of personality: Characteristics

-In October 2017 the CCP Politburo named Xi Jinping lingxiu (领袖), a reverent term for "leader" and a title previously only given to Chiang Kai-shek, Mao Zedong and his immediate successor Hua Guofeng.
-He is also sometimes called the "Great Helmsman" (大舵手), and in July 2018 Li Zhanshu, the Chairman of the Standing Committee of the National People's Congress, referred to Xi as the "eternal core" of the party.
+In October 2017, the CCP Politburo named Xi Jinping lingxiu (领袖), a reverent term for "leader" and a title previously only given to Chiang Kai-shek, Mao Zedong, and his immediate successor, Hua Guofeng.
+He is also sometimes called the "Great Helmsman" (大舵手), and in July 2018, Li Zhanshu, the Chairman of the Standing Committee of the National People's Congress, referred to Xi as the "eternal core" of the party.
 On 25 December 2019, the politburo officially named Xi as "People's Leader" (人民领袖 (rénmín lǐngxiù)), a title only Mao held previously.

-In 2022, the 20th National Congress of the Communist Party of China added the "Two Establishes and Two Safeguards" into the Party's constitution, which established Xi as the "core" of the Central Committee and the CCP and cemented his polices as guiding rules for the future of China.
+In 2022, the 20th National Congress of the CCP added the "Two Upholds" into the Party's constitution, which established Xi as the "core" of the Central Committee and the CCP, and cemented his policies as guiding rules for the future of China.